 The BID works to keep Cherry Creek North on the top of consumer's minds when it comes to shopping, dining, events and visiting.
 The BID purchases annual media buys that reach both local and regional audiences through multiple outlets including digital, print, online and social media, cable and Comcast.

 The BID also invests in a variety of co-operative marketing and advertising campaigns produced by Visit Denver, Denver’s Convention and Visitors Bureau including Mile High Holidays, Denver Restaurant Week and Denver Arts Week.
 These campaigns reach millions of visitors nationally and regionally and help position Cherry Creek North as one of the top visitor destinations in Colorado.

 The BID is in the business of fostering relationships.
-The creation of programs like Live + Work + Stay bring constituents, residents and employees together for cross-promotional opportunities.
+The creation of programs like Live + Work + Stay bring merchants, residents and employees together for cross-promotional opportunities.
 The BID collects and distributes reports and data to help business and community leaders make informed decisions.
-The BID also partners with key local organizations to ensure Cherry Creek North and its constituents are represented in decisions that could impact the business environment.
+The BID also partners with key local organizations to ensure Cherry Creek North and its merchants are represented in decisions that could impact the business environment.
 Our partners include:

 Access to, from and around Cherry Creek North is important.
 Cherry Creek North is a nationally recognized compact, walkable urban district in Denver with a walk score of 95.

 The BID collects data on the area’s accessibility, advocates for improvements and builds public-private partnerships to address unmet needs when it comes to parking and transportation.
 Click here to read the Cherry Creek North BID 2017 Public Parking FAQ.